 Work out 30% of the step 3 amount.
 This is the reduction amount.

-Reduce the amount of FDT liability from step 1 by the reduction amount.
+Take the reduction amount away from the amount of FDT liability at step 1.

 The result is the amount that can be claimed as a tax offset by a corporate tax entity that satisfies the residency requirement for imputation purposes.
 This is the amount that should be shown at C Offsetable portion of current year FDT on the franking account return.

-The amount shown at O of this franking account tax return is only step 1 in the calculation to determine the whole amount that a corporate tax entity that satisfies the residency requirement for imputation purposes is entitled to as a FDT offset against any income tax liabilities arising in the Company tax return 2007.
-See the Company tax return instructions 2007 (NAT 0669-6.2007) for more information on how to calculate this amount.
+The amount shown at O of this franking account tax return is only step 1 in the calculation to determine the whole amount that a corporate tax entity that satisfies the residency requirement for imputation purposes is entitled to as an FDT offset against any income tax liabilities arising in the Company tax return 2008.
+See the Company tax return instructions 2008 (NAT 0669) for more information on how to calculate this amount.

 Corporate tax entities that do not satisfy the residency requirement for imputation purposes are not entitled to the offset.
-However, they should nevertheless include at C the amount calculated in accordance with the above method statement.
+However, they should include at C the amount calculated in accordance with the above method.

-EKW Ltd has a deficit in its franking account at the end of the 2006-07 income year of \$80,000 and is liable to FDT.
-The balance of its franking account at 1 July 2006 was \$10,000 and the only franking credits to arise in its franking account during the income year to 30 June 2007 were PAYG instalments of \$500,000 that were paid by the company.
+EKW Ltd has a deficit in its franking account at the end of the 2007-08 income year of \$80,000 and is liable to FDT.
+The balance of its franking account at 1 July 2007 was \$10,000 and the only franking credits to arise in its franking account during the income year to 30 June 2008 were PAYG instalments of \$500,000 that were paid by the company.
 The company made the following franking debits to its franking account:

-- \$510,000 of franking credits on distributions (Item 1 franking debits); - \$60,000 as a consequence of a refund of tax (Item 2 franking debits); and - \$20,000 as a consequence of the Commissioner making a determination under the streaming provisions (Item 7 franking debits).
+- \$510,000 of franking credits on distributions (item 1 franking debits) - \$60,000 as a consequence of a refund of tax (item 2 franking debits), and - \$20,000 as a consequence of the Commissioner making a determination under the streaming provisions (item 7 franking debits).

-Because franking debits arose in the company's franking account under item 1 of the table in section 205-30 of the ITAA 1997, the FDT attributable to item 2 franking debits will also be taken into account in determining whether the FDT offset reduction applies and if so the amount of the reduction.
+Because franking debits arose in the company's franking account under item 1 of the table in section 205-30 of the ITAA 1997 (see the list on page 6), the FDT attributable to item 2 franking debits will also be taken into account in determining whether the FDT offset reduction applies and if so the amount of the reduction.

 The FDT attributable to items 1 and 2 franking debits is \$60,000 (\$10,000 + \$500,000 - \$510,000 - \$60,000) which exceeds 10% of the franking credits that arose in the company's franking account for the income year.
-Therefore, the 30% FDT offset reduction will apply to the FDT that is attributable to the item 1 and 2 franking debits.
+Therefore, the 30% FDT offset reduction will apply to the FDT that is attributable to the items 1 and 2 franking debits.

-Consequently, the company is entitled to a tax offset of \$62,000 (ie, $80,000 - (60,000 \times 30\%)$ ).
+Consequently, the company is entitled to a tax offset of \$62,000 (ie, \$80,000 - ($(60,000 \times 30\%)$).

-If debits arose in the company's franking account under items 1, 3, 5 or 6 of the table in section 205-30 of the ITAA 1997, ensure you have completed K. For more information see Debits not subject to the FDT offset reduction below.
+If debits arose in the company's franking account under items 1, 3, 5 or 6 of the table in section 205-30 of the ITAA 1997, ensure you have completed K. For more information see Debits not subject to the FDT offset reduction on the next page.

-For more information on how franking debits and franking credits are recorded in a corporate tax entity's franking account, refer to the fact sheet Simplified imputation: the franking account (NAT 7136), available on our website.
+For more information on how franking debits and franking credits are recorded in a corporate tax entity's franking account, refer to the fact sheet Simplified imputation - the franking account, available on our website.